 Admittedly, things get trickier when we move away from RCTs towards more statistical approaches.
 Indeed, one of the nicest things about RCTs as an evaluation approach is that they are relatively simple to understand, even for the non-specialist.
 Indeed, the EEF even has a simple guide for teachers to implement basic RCTs in their own schools and classrooms!
-But even when we move away from RCTS there are lessons to be learned from existing evaluations - even if some of the statistical techniques are more tricky.
-Our web page provides a number of examples.
+But even when we move away from RCTS there are lessons to be learned from existing evaluations – even if some of the statistical techniques are more tricky.

 We also provide a methodology guide which allows organisations thinking about commissioning an evaluation to assess how different approaches might rank on the Maryland Scale that we use to rank studies for the purposes of our review.